Improving Dynamic Object Interactions in Text-to-Video Generation with AI Feedback: RL-Finetuning with Feedback

-\paragraph{Optical Flow~\citep{huang2023vbench}.} While assessing the semantics per frame, we should also consider the dynamic degree in the generations.
-The dynamic object movement can be captured with the optical flow between the successive two frames.
-Following prior works~\citep{huang2023vbench,ju2024miradata}, we use RAFT~\citep{teed2020raft} to estimate the optical flow, take the average of norm among the top-5\% as a single metric, and sum them over the frames.
+\textbf{Optical Flow}~\citep{huang2023vbench}\textbf{.}~~ While assessing semantics per frame, we should also consider the dynamic degree in the generations, which can be captured with the optical flow between the successive frames.
+Following a prior work~\citep{ju2024miradata}, we use RAFT~\citep{teed2020raft} to estimate the optical flow, taking the average of norm among the top-5\% as a single scalar.

 In practice, we adopt reward shaping via linear transformation for each metric-based reward to control the scale of gradients~\citep{fan2023reinforcement}: $r_{\text{lin}}(\textbf{x}_0, \textbf{c}) = \eta r(\textbf{x}_0, \textbf{c}) + \gamma$ where $\eta>0$ is a scaling and $\gamma \geq 0$ is a shifting factor.
 The scaling factor is important to the optical flow, and the shifting factor to other metrics (CLIP, HPSv2, and PickScore).
 We test a range of constant factors, such as $\eta \in \{0.005, 0.0075, 0.01, 0.1, 1.0\}$ and $\gamma \in \{0, 0.5, 0.75, 1.0 \}$, and report the best results.